wcimino/N1ago3/replit.md

 *   **Structured Conversation Summary:** Displays AI-generated summaries with specific fields (`client_request`, `agent_actions`, `current_status`, `important_info`) parsed from JSON responses.
 *   **Automatic Routing Rules:** Unified routing system in `server/features/routing/` that routes conversations to `n1ago`, `human`, or `bot`.
 Uses a single `processRoutingEvent` function called by the EventDispatcher for all relevant events.
 Supports two rule types: `allocate_next_n` (routes new conversations on `conversation_started`) and `transfer_ongoing` (routes based on exact text match in messages).
 Features detailed logging at each step, atomic slot consumption, and Zendesk Switchboard API for control transfer.
 *   **AutoPilot - Automatic Response Sending:** Automatically sends suggested responses under specific conditions (conversation assigned to n1ago, last message from client, no newer messages, `in_response_to` matches).
+*   **Objective Problems Catalog (Dec 2024):** Normalized catalog of evidence-based problems stored in `knowledge_base_objective_problems` table.
+Each problem includes name, description, synonyms, examples, and source (`customer`, `system`, or `both`).
+Used by the Organizer Agent and consumed by the Diagnostician.
+Accessible via "Problemas" tab in Base de Conhecimento.

 **System Design Choices:**